Vualto/vuplay-radiant-media-player/README.md

 ### Build and run the dev environment

 1. Open the repository in your favourite javascript editor.
-2. In file `index.html` replace `<your-licenseKey>` with your Radiant Media Player key.
+2. In file `index.html` replace `<your-license-key>` with your Radiant Media Player key.
-3. In file `index.html` replace `<your-stream-url>` with your stream url.
+3. In file `index.html` replace `<your-stream-url>` with your stream URL.
 This can be an [MPEG-DASH](https://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP) or [HLS](https://developer.apple.com/streaming/) stream.
 4. Run `npm start` in the project's root.
-This will create a `dist` folder that contains all the files need to run this demo, and run them on a local dev server.
+This will create a `dist` folder that contains all the files needed to run this demo, and run them on a local dev server.
 5. Load a supported browser and go to `https://radiant.media.player.local.vuplay.co.uk:14705`
     - You will need to add the host `radiant.media.player.local.vuplay.co.uk` to your local machine's hosts file in order for this to work.